thexavier666/youtube-mp3-split/README.md

 2. Remove the spaces of the downloaded file.
 This can be easily fixed.
 Say the new name of the downloaded file is `big_file.mp3`
 3. Copy the time stamp details from the "Details" section of the video or from the comments
-4. **CRUCIAL PART** - Create a time stamp file in a `.csv` file format with separator as `|`.
-I have supplied a sample time stamp file for the above URL.
-The name of the file is `song_list`.
-Make sure to create a NULL row as shown in the sample file.
+4. **CRUCIAL PART**
+	* Create a time stamp file in a `.csv` file format with separator as `|`
+	* I have supplied a sample time stamp file for the above URL.
+The name of the file is `song_list`
+	* Make sure to create a NULL row as shown in the sample file.
 The NULL row denotes when the song ends.
-If you don't create this row, the last song won't be created.
+	* If you don't create this row, the last song won't be created.
 5. Move `big_file.mp3` and `time_split.py` in `sample_run`
 6. Use my script